anicholakos/complete_fxos_tutorial/source/episode09.rst

-Device Storage is a key feature that you can use to write your own files and also create applications like File Explorer, etc. It can also be used to have a better control in imaging applications, where you want to access all the files present and read/write to them via your own code.
+Device Storage is a key feature that you can use to write your own files and also create applications like File Explorer, etc. It can also be used to have a better control in imaging applications, where you want to access all the files present, and read/write to them via your own code.
 I recommend going through the official documentation on Device Storage and try to create a file, etc.

 Keep in mind not to use the Device Storage as a general mechanism for